HBM/jet/index.md

 allow efficient, flexible and transparent information flow.
-Implementations are pretty small, e.g. the full-featured Javascript Peer for [Browsers](https://github.com/lipp/jet-js/blob/master/peer.js) has < 700 lines of code (SLOC) and uses minified and gzipped < 2k bytes.
+Implementations are pretty small, e.g. the full-featured Javascript Peer for [Browsers](https://github.com/lipp/jet-js/blob/master/peer.js) has < 700 lines of code (SLOC) and requires minified and gzipped < 2k bytes.

 # Jet in 10 Minutes

-This is a quick start for writing Peers using the or Javascript Peer API for [Browsers](http://github.com/lipp/jet-js) and [Node.js](http://github.com/lipp/node-jet).
+This is a quick start guide for writing Peers using the Javascript Peer API for [Browsers](http://github.com/lipp/jet-js) and [Node.js](http://github.com/lipp/node-jet).
 It may help you getting a basic understanding even if your are not planing to use one of this Peer implementations.
 The full documentation can be found